pedrotgn/pyactor/docs/tutorial.rst

 Now we have the same :class:`Echo` class but in the sync method we added a sleep of 2 seconds.
-Also, we surrounded the call of the method by a try structure catching a :class:`~.TimeoutError` exception from pyactor.exceptions.
+Also, we surrounded the call of the method by a try structure catching a :class:`~.PyActorTimeoutError` exception from pyactor.exceptions.
 Since we are giving to the invocation a expire time of 1 second, the timeout will be reached and the exception raised.